-Software Supply Chain Management the Newest Trend
+Software Supply Chain Configuration the Newest Trend

-Historically, Supply Chain Management has been defined as a ‘commerce’ term that refers to tracking the logistics of goods and services moving between producer and consumer.
+Historically, Supply Chain has been defined as a ‘commerce’ term that refers to tracking the logistics of goods and services moving between producer and consumer.
 This would include the storage and flow of raw materials with a focus on the channels that support the process.

 Historically, not much has been discussed around the software supply chain or software configuration management practice.
 This area of expertise has never been ‘sexy.’
 That is until the SolarWinds ‘supply chain’ hack.
 The Solar Winds hack was a hard lesson to learn, but it taught us to take a closer look at how we consume our ‘raw materials’ and to be more serious about how we build and package our software.